 The chapters in this collection were originally published in the Journal of Contemporary China.

-legitimacy; in particular, the various case studies highlight the complexity of the issue of political
+This book is a useful tool for widening the reader's understanding of China’s regime legitimacy; in particular, the various case studies highlight the complexity of the issue of political legitimacy within China.

 CLAUDIA ZANARDI, PhD Candidate, King’s College London, Department of War Studies

 The quality of the researches in the book makes it a valuable resource for students and researchers who are interested in the study of regime legitimacy.